|

-Lava lamps are a simple but fun science experiment for kids using materials you probably already have in your kitchen cupboards.
-We’ve given these a Christmas twist by decorating them like a reindeer and a snowman.
+Lava lamps are a simple but fun science experiment for kids, using materials you probably already have in your kitchen cupboards.
+We’ve given these a Christmas twist by decorating them like reindeer and snowmen.
 Crafts are not my strong point, so I’m sure you can do a much better job with your Christmas lava lamp.

-If you’re on the hunt for awesome science gifts, I’ve got some great DIY science kit ideas and ready-made science kit suggestions, too.
+If you’re searching for awesome science gifts, I’ve got some great DIY science kit ideas and ready-made science kit suggestions, too.

 I also have a FREE Christmas Lava Lamp printable instruction sheet you might find handy.